zhamby1/SDEV120-1BH-M01/README.md

 1number = 10   - this would not work and give you an error
 ```

-2. There can be no spacing in between variable names..the programming language will assum that you are trying to execute new code
+2. There can be no spacing in between variable names..the programming language will assume that you are trying to execute new code

 ```
 my name = "Zach" - will not work..thinks there are two variables there